gsoft-inc/github-guidelines/README.md

 - gsoft-license

-Repositories that are not bound to an organization or a product shoudln't have a prefix.
+Repositories that are not bound to an organization or a product shouldn't have a prefix.

 Ex: